-Category: History and Theory
+Category: History and Philosophy

 Understanding the history and theory of both democracy and sociocracy provides a deeper understanding of the principles and practices of what a sociocracy or sociocratic democracy might be, and why.
 Knowing the intention and development of an idea supports the meaningful application of its principles and practices in everyday life.

-Last year we discussed a symbol for sociocracy, Symbol of Sociocracy? — a logo.
+We also don’t recognize a policy decision as distinct from an operations… Read More . . .
+“Policy and Operations Decisions” Last year we discussed a symbol for sociocracy, Symbol of Sociocracy? — a logo.
 The symbol that has often emerged in workshops is the tree or tree-like networks.

 Well, we now have many more reasons to adopt the tree.
 A review on today’s New York Times of The Hidden Life of Trees: What They Feel, How They Communicate — Discoveries From a Secret World by German forest ranger Peter Wohlleben explains how trees have social… Read More . . .
 “A Symbol for Sociocracy: The Tree” In order to ensure equality and freedom, the core democratic values, sociocracy requires that policy decisions be made with the consent of those delegated to implement them.
 Policy decisions are confusing to many people because as citizens and employees, we are rarely asked to make them.
 Policy decisions are those that determine how we will act in the future.
 How will we do this?
 What will guide our actions?

 A policy decision tells us how… Read More . . .
 “Policy Decisions”